The San Diego Library’s Summer Reading Program 2026

 Tips For Parents

 You have a choice between three things: you can go by number of books read, read for 10 hours of reading total, or complete 10 activities from the reading log.
 The activities are different for babies versus kids over 6!
-The program this year is video game themed, so many activities center around Earth Day.
+The program this year is Seed game themed, so many activities center around food and gardening!

 For younger kids they include things like playing outside, attending a summer reading event at the library or library story times, online learning games, and more!
-For the older kids, they can make craft, cosplay, host a game night and more.
+For the older kids, they can make craft, do sensory food play, plant a seed and more.
 You can see the full list of activities here.

 Note that there is no size requirement for the book reading.
 So if you have a young kid, ten picture books count!
 They do not have to read the books on their own, you can have the whole families’ participation in reading time.
 For older kids and teen readers, they have both fiction and non-fiction recommendations on the library’s website.
 I like using the online catalog to put books on hold for my kids according to their interests.